firebird631/siis/README.md

 Some operational strategies are available on distinct GitHub repositories :
 * [...]
 Coming Soon

-You have to ability to implements your own strategies or to ask for me services for a development and support.
+You have the ability to implements your own strategies or to ask for me services for a development and support.
 Else you can actively participate in the feedback, testing and fixing bugs.

 ### Donate and support ###